clementgallet/FiveStage444/documentation.md

 Stage 4
 -------

+Goal:
-Put corners into one of the 96 configurations that can be solved using only half-turn moves.
-Put U and D centers into one of the 12 configurations that can be solved using only half-turn moves.
-Put all U- and D-layer edges into a configuration that can be solved using only half-turn moves.
+- Put corners into one of the 96 configurations that can be solved using only half-turn moves.
+- Put U and D centers into one of the 12 configurations that can be solved using only half-turn moves.
+- Put all U- and D-layer edges into a configuration that can be solved using only half-turn moves.
 This consists of 96 possible configurations for the l- and r-layer edges, and 96 for the f- and b-layer edges.

 Turns allowed:

     U, U',U2, u2, D, D', D2, d2,
           L2, l2,        R2, r2,
           F2, f2,        B2, b2

 The corner coordinate is exactly like the edge coordinate from stage 2, which gives 420 cases.
 The remaining centers are already in the right faces, so we only need to put them in the right order: C^8_4 = 70.
 Using the same trick as for stage 3, we only need to keep 35 cases.